Photos Courtesy of the Ottawa County Museum

 rich-maritime-heritage

 To service the lighthouse from the east side of the river, a boat house was built behind the water works pumping station in 1902.
 This 18’ x 12’ wood-frame building was set on pilings along the break-wall.
 An iron oil house was erected on the West Pier in 1905, but was removed when the light was converted to electricity in 1926.
 Clarence “Rip” Perry was the last custodian of the lighthouse.
-The light was decommissioned in the late 1920s but the structure remained a welcome sight to locals and visitors alike until 1952, when Dave Jeremy removed the lighthouse to his marina (Brand’s Marina today), where it has stood to this day.
+The light was decommissioned in the late 1920s but the structure remained a welcome sight to locals and visitors alike until 1952, when Dave Jeremy removed the lighthouse to his marina (Brand’s Marina), where it stood for 60 years.

-Now well over a century old, the Port Clinton lighthouse is an endearing reminder of the city’s rich maritime heritage.
+Now well over a century old, the Port Clinton lighthouse is an endearing reminder of the city’s rich maritime heritage, the PCLC will be vigilant in maintaining it for the benefit of present and future generations.

 Port Clinton’s First Lighthouse